 1. Time to reevaluate your goals for the day

-Even taking 5 minutes every couple of hours to reassess your daily goals can make a big difference in the way your day goes.
+Even taking 5 minutes every couple of hours to reassess your daily goals can make a big difference in how your day goes.
 We all know how a hundred things are waiting to redirect our focus at any time.
 So, you can better set yourself up for success by taking stock of what you've done and what you want to complete before the day is over.

 Taking breaks can also allow your mind to process anything that has come up during the day, gain a new perspective on work challenges, and help you keep the big picture in mind.